mussaratshamsher/CodeAlpha-intern/CodeAlpha-MusicPlayPlayer/README.md

 ## How to Use

 1. Clone the repository or download the files.
+2. Place your `.mp3` music files inside the `music/` directory.
+Ensure the filenames match the ones listed in the `songs` array in `script.js` or update the `songs` array accordingly.
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.
-3. The music player will be displayed, and you can start playing music.
+4. The music player will be displayed, and you can start playing music.

 ## Project Structure